France has many wine regions, but for the finest vineyards, loveliest sights, and most charming places to stay, it’s hard to beat Bordeaux and Cognac.

 Where to bed down

 Set by a lake in the vineyards of Château Smith Haut Lafitte, Les Sources de Caudalie is that bucolic hotel where the French art de vivre comes to life.
-Think a hotel in a blissfully rural setting of manicured vines, weathered pantiles and chalky stone walls, and rooms with antique furniture and claw-foot bathtubs.
+Think a hotel in a blissfully rural setting of manicured vines with a design to match: weathered pantiles, chalky stone walls, rooms with antique furniture and claw-foot bathtubs.
 The service matches the setting, with charming staff ready to attend to your every need.

-But where the hotel really gets it right is the heavenly spa, housed in a large timbered building, with 20 treatment rooms, an indoor pool and a steam room.
+But where the hotel really gets it right is the heavenly spa, housed in a large timbered building with 20 treatment rooms, an indoor pool and a steam room.
 Outside, a heated pool and a barrel-shaped hot tub take place of pride.
-The hotel is also the birthplace of vineotherapy, which are beauty treatments centered around grape seeds.
-The facials and massages are sublime, and very popular with both locals and out of towners so book them well in advance.
+The hotel is also the birthplace of vineotherapy, which are beauty treatments centered around grape seeds, but the facials and massages are incredibly popular with both locals and out of towners so you want to book them well in advance.

 Cognac: The lowdown

-Cognac is the gateway to the Charente region of southwest France, and the vast vineyards stretching from the grand town of Cognac and over to the Atlantic coast is a delight to explore.
-Winemakers, distillers, famed maisons de négoce…this side of France is a classic destination for wine lovers, and cellars where precious vintages going back a 100 years are stored, make for starry eyed visitors every time.
+Cognac is the gateway to the Charente region of southwest France, and the vast vineyards stretching from the town of Cognac to the Atlantic coast is the stuff of travel dreams to explore.
+It has it all: winemakers, distillers, famed maisons de négoce and cellars where vintages going back a 100 years are stored, making for starry eyed visitors every time.

 Then, of course, Cognac also has a lot of history.
-It’s majestic castle, for instance, was the birthplace of one of France’s most illustrious kings, and the House of Martell is a historic site where three centuries of cognac knowledge and know-how is laid bare so you can plunge into it.
+Its majestic castle, for instance, was the birthplace of one of France’s most illustrious kings, and the House of Martell is a historic site where three centuries of cognac knowledge and know-how is laid bare for you to explore.